wmay/nominate/README.md

 <a href="http://www.gencourt.state.nh.us/downloads/">New Hampshire state legislature</a>.
 And these are collected in file '1999NHrollcalls.csv' and so forth.

-The following code will read the rollcall data into WSession objects, and add them to a DWChamber object. chamber.dwnominate starts the nominate process, first calling wnominate on each WSession, then using the results to write the input files for the DW-NOMINATE program, and then running DW-NOMINATE.
-All results, including output graphs from the R wnominate package, will be stored in a folder called 'nominate'.
+The following code will read the rollcall data into WSession objects, and add the sessions to a DWChamber object.
+<code>chamber.dwnominate</code> starts the nominate process, first calling <code>wnominate</code> on each WSession, then using the results to write the input files for the DW-NOMINATE program, and then running DW-NOMINATE.
+All results,
+including output graphs from the R wnominate package, will be written to a folder called 'nominate'.

-An alternative is to call wnominate(prefix) on WSession objects, which will run only the W-NOMINATE program, giving each output file the specified prefix.
+An alternative is to call <code>wnominate(prefix)</code> on WSession objects, which will run only the W-NOMINATE program, adding the specified prefix to each output file.